AdamJeddy/Code-Doc-Gen/documentation.md

 - **add**: Returns the sum of two numbers.
 - **subtract**: Returns the difference between two numbers.
 - **multiply**: Returns the product of two numbers.
-- **divide**: Returns the quotient of two numbers, raising an error if the divisor is zero.
+- **divide**: Returns the quotient of two numbers, handling division by zero.

 ### string_operations.py